18 Hospital Tips from Insiders Improve Seniors’ Care and Recovery

 Hospitals have more staff and more experienced doctors and nurses available during the week.

-Try to schedule surgery early in the week so your senior will be well on the way to recovery by the weekend.
-During weekends and holidays, there’s less staff and some services might be closed.
+Try to schedule surgery early in the week so your loved one will be well on the way to recovery by the weekend.
+During weekends and holidays, there is less staff, and some services may be closed.

 Take Notes, Especially at Discharge